 - Budget – please list all budget items.

 - Are you working with any other community groups to deliver this project?
 If so, please describe.

 - Is this grant part of a co-contribution from another funding source, if so, please describe.

 How will my application be judged?

 The grant will be judged in a competitive process by three leaders in the forest and timber industries.
 Where each judge will assess each application and score them based on how your application meets the Responsible Wood project aims.
-The scores will be compiled and the highest scores will be awarded the grants.
+The scores will be compiled, and the highest scoring projects will be awarded the grant funding.
 The judges’ decision is final.
-The judges will score each application using the Small Grants Judging Scoresheet.
+The judges will score each application using the following scoring rubric.

 Is there an eligibility checklist?

 Yes.
 Providing a completed signed and dated application checklist is a requirement of the application process.
-It must be completed and signed by the the organisations president, treasurer or secretary.
-The checklist can be downloaded from the Responsible Wood website.
+It must be completed and signed by the individual or if an organisation, the organisations president, treasurer or secretary.
+The checklist can be downloaded here.